 Learning Through Differences

 I need words.

-I complain about him not writing, I threaten to delete all the mails I’ve written over the years.
+I complain about him not writing, I threaten to delete all the emails I’ve written over the years.
 He listens patiently and tells me as any ‘cool’ teacher in the world would say, “Let us celebrate our individual ways.
 I can talk to you from dusk to dawn.
-On anything.
-You can write to me on anything.”
+About anything.
+And, you can write to me about anything.”
 I agree.
 Life’s a collage.
 Our lives are the pieces coming together to create beauty.

 Related reading: Just one phone call made me get over my school crush

-‘Conservative Liberal’, I call him.
+‘Conservative-Liberal’, I call him.
 I try to be a rebel like a teenager.
-He shows me reason.
+He brings me to reason.
 I come up with excuses.
-But after a while, I see reason in his voice of reason, the same way my parents made me see reason when I was young.
+But after a while, I see clarity in his voice of reason, the same way my parents made me see reason when I was young.

 When I feel sad or upset, I tell him, “I need to see a therapist.”